 {\bf Abstract} Let $A$ be an $AH$ algebra $A=\lim\limits_{n\to \infty}(A_{n}=\bigoplus\limits_{i=1}\limits^{t_{n}}P_{n,i}M_{[n,i]}(C(X_{n,i}))P_{n,i}, \phi_{n,m})$, where $X_{n,i}$ are compact metric spaces, $t_{n}$ and $[n,i]$ are positive integers, and $P_{n,i}\in M_{[n,i]}(C(X_{n,i}))$ are projections.
-Suppose that $A$ has the ideal property: each closed two sided ideal of $A$ is generated by the projections inside the ideal, as closed two sided ideal.
-In this article, we will classify all $AH$ algebras with ideal property of no dimension growth---that is $Sup_{n,i}dim(X_{n,i})<+\infty$.
+Suppose that $A$ has the ideal property: each closed two-sided ideal of $A$ is generated by the projections inside the ideal, as a closed two sided ideal.
+In this article, we will classify all $AH$ algebras with ideal property of no dimension growth---that is, $sup_{n,i}dim(X_{n,i})<+\infty$.
 This result generalizes and unifies the classification of $AH$ algebras of real rank zero in [EG] and [DG] and the classification of simple $AH$ algebras in [G5] and [EGL1].
-By this paper, we have completed one of two so considered most important possible generalizations of [EGL1](see the introduction of [EGL1]).
-The invariants for the classification including scale ordered total $K-group~(\underline{K}(A), \underline{K}(A)_{+},\Sigma A)$(as already used in real rank zero case in [DG]), for each $[p]\in\Sigma A$, $T(pAp)$---the tracial state space of cut down algebra $pAp$ with certain compatibility, (which is used by [Stev] and [Ji-Jiang] for $AI$ algebras with ideal property), and a new ingredient, the invariant $U(pAp)/\overline{DU(pAp)}$, with certain compatibility condition, where $\overline{DU(pAp)}$ is the closure of commutator subgroup $DU(pAp)$ of the unitary group $U(pAp)$ of the cut down algebra $pAp$.
-We will also present a counterexample if this new ingredient is missed in the invariant.
-The discovery of this new invariant is an analogy to that of order structure on total K-theory when one advanced from the classification of simple real rank zero $C^*$-algebras to that of non simple real rank zero $C^*$-algebras in [G2], [Ei], [DL] and [DG] (see introduction below).
-We will also prove that the so called $ATAI$ algebras in [Jiang1] (and $ATAF$ algebra in [Fa])---the inductive limits of direct sums of simple $TAI$ (and $TAF$) algebras with $UCT$---, are in our class.
-Here the concept of simple $TAI$ (and $TAF$ ) algebras was introduced by Lin to axiomatize the decomposition theorem of [G5] (and of [EG2] respectively) and is partially inspired by Popa's work [Popa].
+This completes one of two important possible generalizations of [EGL1] suggested in the introduction of [EGL1].
+The invariants for the classification include the scaled ordered total $K$-group $(\underline{K}(A), \underline{K}(A)_{+},\Sigma A)$ (as already used in real rank zero case in [DG]), for each $[p]\in\Sigma A$, the tracial state space $T(pAp)$ of cut down algebra $pAp$ with a certain compatibility, (which is used by [Stev] and [Ji-Jiang] for $AI$ algebras with the ideal property), and a new ingredient, the invariant $U(pAp)/\overline{DU(pAp)}$ with a certain compatibility condition, where $\overline{DU(pAp)}$ is the closure of commutator subgroup $DU(pAp)$ of the unitary group $U(pAp)$ of the cut down algebra $pAp$.
+In [GJL] a counterexample is presented to show that this new ingredient must be included in the invariant.
+The discovery of this new invariant is analogous to that of the order structure on the total K-theory when one advances from the classification of simple real rank zero $C^*$-algebras to that of non simple real rank zero $C^*$-algebras in [G2], [Ei], [DL] and [DG] (see Introduction below).